 15% (or just less than one sixth) work in landscape services - typically conservation and ecological workers.
 They are less about engineering than they are about conservation and mitigation of human actions.
 They work to create, maintain and promote lands that already exist.
 They may be involved in cleanup operations, risk identification and manual labor such as scrub clearance.

 20% (one fifth) are self-employed, working as consultants, advisors and contractors to the other industries already highlighted here.
 However, they will also work independently - taking on small parts of individual contracts such as construction for developments and extensions of existing land.
-These people will often be generalists.
+These people will often be generalists.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Wetlands Designer Salary?

-According to October 2016 data, the median pay for all landscape architects was recorded at $55,995.
-The lowest 10% of earners recorded salaries of around $39,867 while the highest 10% of earners are reported to have earned in the region of $82,449.
-Salary also varies by region with New York recording one of the highest salaries at present.
+According to the BLS, wetlands designers, who fall under the broader BLS category of landscape architects, earned a median salary of $70,630 as of May 2020.
+The lowest 10% of earners recorded salaries of around $42,500, while the highest 10% of earners earned more than $115,660.
+Salary also varies by region with New York recording one of the highest salaries.*